RiChI042002/IA-Detection/README.md

 ## 🚀 Results & Applications
 This system can be applied in **robotics, industrial automation, sports, and computer vision**.
 It can be enhanced with trajectory prediction algorithms and adapted for **autonomous robots or sports training systems**.

-## 📷 Detection Example
-(Add an image or GIF showcasing the system in action)

-## 📜 License
-This project is licensed under the **MIT License**.

----
-📌 *If you liked this project, don't forget to ⭐ it on GitHub!*

-This system can be applied in robotics, industrial automation, sports, and computer vision.
-It can be enhanced with trajectory prediction algorithms and adapted for autonomous robots or sports training systems.

-📷 Detection Example

-(Add an image or GIF showcasing the system in action)